Answers to common questions

 Is There Parking & May I Drive Home?

-There is on-site Parking directly outside The Suite.
+There is on-site Parking directly outside all of our Premises.

 You may of course make arrangements to be be driven home.

-For guys driving home, the doctor will give you the go-ahead after the procedure.
+For guys driving home, the doctor will confirm the go-ahead after the procedure.

-As a general rule we advise the following for guys who are driving home:
+As a general rule we advise men who are driving home: